 Unfortunately folliculitis keloidalis often persists despite a variety of treatments.
 The following measures are sometimes helpful:

-- Three-month course of clindamycin and rifampicin antibiotics
+- Three-month course of clindamycin and rifampicin antibiotics if infection persists

 - Oral isotretinoin

 - Esmat SM, Abdel Hay RM, Abu Zeid OM, Hosni HN.
 The efficacy of laser-assisted hair removal in the treatment of acne keloidalis nuchae; a pilot study.
 Eur J Dermatol.
 2012 Sep-Oct;22(5):645-50. doi: 10.1684/ejd.2012.1830.
 PubMed PMID: 23018044.

 - Alexis A, Heath CR, Halder RM.
 Folliculitis Keloidalis Nuchae and Pseudofolliculitis Barbae: Are Prevention and Effective Treatment Within Reach?
 Dermatol Clin.
 2014 Apr;32(2):183-191. doi: 10.1016/j.det.2013.12.001.
 Review.
 PubMed PMID: 24680005.

 On DermNet NZ:

 - Scalp folliculitis

 - Folliculitis decalvans